Leo Diegel

-Early years
+Early life

 Born in Gratiot Township, Wayne County, Michigan, Diegel began caddying at age ten and won his first significant event at age 17, the 1916 Michigan Open.

-Career
+Professional career

 Diegel was a runner-up in his first U.S. Open in 1920, one stroke behind champion Ted Ray.
 He won 28 PGA circuit events, and was a four-time winner of the Canadian Open (1924–25, 1928–29); a record for that event.
 In 1925, Diegel outperformed over 100 competitors to win the Florida Open (billed as the "Greatest Field Of Golfers Ever to Play in Florida") at the Temple Terrace Golf and Country Club.

 Diegel was selected for the first four Ryder Cup teams in 1927, 1929, 1931, and 1933.
 His greatest season was 1928, with wins at the Canadian Open and the match play PGA Championship, where he stopped the four-year winning streak of Walter Hagen.
 Diegel defeated him in the quarterfinal to avenge earlier defeats in the 1925 quarterfinal and the 1926 final.
 Diegel achieved the rare feat of defending both titles successfully in 1929, this time defeating Hagen in the semifinals of the PGA.
 Diegel was a runner-up to Bobby Jones at the British Open in 1930.